 Macaws are beautiful, brilliantly coloured members of the parrot family.
 The magnificent Hyacinth macaw is the largest macaw and the largest flying parrot in the world, reaching 100 centimetres in length.

 Because of their striking looks, Hyacinth macaws are popular in the exotic pet trade.
-Capture of birds, together with habitat loss are the main causes of these magnificent birds’ decline.
+The capture of birds, together with habitat loss are the main causes of these magnificent birds’ decline.
 They are listed as “Vulnerable” on the IUCN Red List of Threatened Species.

 However, despite the decreasing numbers, Hyacinth macaws can be easily spotted around Porto Jofre in the Northern Pantanal.
 They like to feed on the low-hanging fruit of palm trees, which means that you can often watch them at eye-level.

 Another macaw that can be spotted in the Pantanal is the Blue and Yellow macaw.
 One of the best places to see this species is Fazenda San Francisco.

 As a bonus, here is another fascinating group of creatures that you will likely encounter on your travels in Brazil – toucans and aracaris, also known as toucanets.
 All birds in this family feature spectacularly oversized and often colourful beaks.

 It is not known exactly why these birds evolved to have such an extravagant appendage, but one of its benefits is the all-important energy conservation.
 Feeding primarily on fruit, the toucans can park themselves in a fruiting tree and reach the faraway fruit from their perch without the need of hopping around.